QED1224/Toontown-Resources/README.md

 #### `tgtDef`

 In Toon-up calculations, `tgtDef` is always 0.
-For the other tracks, it's assigned the defense value of the strongest cog in battle.
+For the other tracks, it's assigned the defense value of the strongest cog among the attack's `targetList`.
+In other words, multi-cog attacks will always face the strongest `tgtDef` available since every active cog is in their `targetList`.
+For single-cog attacks it's based on the specific cog the attack has targeted.

 Here's a summary of all possible defense values: